 God communicates with Joseph through dreams at least four times.
 He calls Joseph to take Mary into his home, to flee to Egypt with the baby Jesus, to return from Egypt, and to go to the parts of Galilee and live there.
-Even though these divine calls meant discomfort and personal sacrifice, Joseph rushes to fulfill God’s Word and makes it a priority to obey and fulfill them.
+Even though these divine calls meant discomfort and personal sacrifice, Joseph rushes to fulfill God’s Word and makes it a priority to obey and meet them.
 Act immediately.
-The righteous life illustrates Jesus’ words, “If you love me, you will keep my commandments” and “seek first the kingdom of heaven”.
+The righteous life illustrates Jesus’ words, “If you love me, you will keep my commandments” and “seek first the kingdom of heaven.”

-When he was forty years old, Joseph marry a lady called Melcha or Escha by some, Salome by others; they lived 49 years together and had six kids, two little girls and four children, the most youthful of whom was James (the Less, “the Lord’s sibling”).
+When he was forty years old, Joseph married a lady called Melcha or Escha by some, Salome by others; they lived 49 years together and had six kids, two little girls and four children, the most youthful of whom was James (the Less, “the Lord’s sibling”).
 So it is possible Jesus was among the 12 and around 30 when Joseph passed on.

 What did St Joseph teach Jesus?

-The holy and upright Saint Joseph, being eighty years old, was betrothed to the Blessed Virgin Mary and given to her for the protection of her virginity, and not for bodily companionship, for she served her as the Mother of God and as her Lady and Mistress and all the world, entrusting herself to the angel who had appeared to her in her sleep.
+The holy and upright Saint Joseph, being eighty years old, was betrothed to the Blessed Virgin Mary and given to her for the protection of her virginity and not for bodily companionship, for she served her as the Mother of God and as her Lady and Mistress and all the world, entrusting herself to the angel who had appeared to her in her sleep.

 Prayer to Saint Joseph

 with you, Christ became man.